pjmartel/compbio/tutorials/pymol_tutorial_en.md

    one of them being *zoom*.
 Just select it.

-Either of the two options above will produce the same effect: the lisozyme molecule will be back on screen, fully centered and filling most of the screen area.
+Either of the two options above will produce the same effect: the lysozyme molecule will be back on screen, fully centered and filling most of the screen area.

 To change the molecule representation type, we can use the "S" button